-Reception conditions may be reduced or withdrawn by a decision of the Asylum Service following an individualised, objective and impartial decision, which is adequately justified and announced to the applicant.
-Such a decision is subject to the provisions of the Convention on the Rights of the Child as the latter is ratified and incorporated in national legislation.
-However, there are no guidelines regulating the implementation of that possibility and, in practice, the enjoyment of reception conditions by children is dependant upon their parents’ eligibility to access them.
+According to the Law, reception conditions may be reduced or withdrawn by a decision of the Asylum Service following an individualised, objective, and impartial decision, which is adequately justified and announced to the applicant.
+Such a decision is subject to the provisions of the Convention on the Rights of the Child as the latter is ratified and incorporated into national legislation.
+However, there are no guidelines regulating the implementation of that possibility and, in practice, the enjoyment of reception conditions by children is dependent upon their parents’ eligibility to access them.

 Under the Refugee Law, reception conditions may be reduced or – in exceptional and duly justified cases – withdrawn by the Asylum Service, where: